-Alongside the human cost of deaths, injuries and displacement, war has always brought damage and destruction of livelihoods, businesses, properties, historic buildings, farming, forestry and much else with accompanying environmental damage.
-After war comes reconstruction, the rebuilding of new lives, societies and economies, and properties.
-Ukraine has turned to TEGOVA for help with the approach to assessing the practical values for both war damage and reconstruction at the level of individual properties and businesses affected.
-The European Valuation Standards Board has begun to discuss the issues in liaison with the State Property Fund of Ukraine led by its Deputy Director Yuliya Byelova and TEGOVA members the Ukrainian
+Alongside the human cost of deaths, injuries and displace-Association of Bank Valuation Specialists and the Ukrainian ment, war has always brought damage and destruction Society of Appraisers. of livelihoods, businesses, properties, historic buildings, Such individual values are needed for a variety of purposes farming, forestry and much else with accompanying enfrom understanding the granular detail of what is now faced vironmental damage.
+After war comes reconstruction, in Ukraine to potential claims for reparations in internationthe rebuilding of new lives, societies and economies, and al courts, whether claiming from sanctioned funds or the properties.
+Ukraine has turned to TEGOVA for help with the Russian Federation.
+Indeed we hear from Ukraine that some approach to assessing the practical values for both war businesses are already preparing their claims.
+While those damage and reconstruction at the level of individual propare for losses and potential reparations, the costs of reconerties and businesses affected.
+The European Valuation struction join them as part of Ukraine's representations for Standards Board has begun to discuss the issues in liaison post-War help. with the State Property Fund of Ukraine led by its Deputy Director Yuliya Byelova and TEGOVA members the Ukrainian